 Claims for product purchased from the Company (not directly from your physician) and damaged in shipment need to be received within 72 hours of delivery of your product(s), so please inspect your shipment immediately upon receipt.
 Any claims must be submitted to [email protected] and must provide details including photo(s) as proof to be considered.

-Your physician can provide a referral card with the code necessary to purchase product and have it delivered directly to your door.
-You are free to reorder whenever necessary but can also purchase directly from your physician during any office visit.
-You will pay a fixed, per unit shipping/handling fee and any sales tax, if applicable.
+Your physician can provide a referral card with the code necessary to purchase product through this website and have it delivered directly to your door.
+We can also provide this code to you if you contact us.
+You are free to reorder whenever necessary via this website or directly from your physician during any office visit.
+When ordering online, you will pay your chosen shipping fee and any sales tax, if applicable.

 The cannabinoid spectrum range contained within a product is what determines whether the product is full spectrum, broad spectrum, or CBD isolate.
 When a CBD product is created, the cannabinoid content is extracted from the Cannabis plant, where other compounds found within the plant are also extracted, including terpenes, flavonoids, and other cannabinoids.